muratk3n/thirdwave/en/README.md

 ---

-So this isq how its done.. elect body who drafts constitution..
+So this is how its done.. elect body who drafts constitution..

 Punta la Tegra..
-Where are thou?
+Where art thou?

 DW: "Chileans elect body to rewrite Pinochet-era constitution..
 The weekend poll to pick delegates to revise Chile's dictatorship-era